Swiptype/Apperso/README.md

 Personal app for everyday.

-Consist of a To-Do-List, a quick notes, statistics, agenda and web links notes.
+Consist of a To-Do-List, quick notes, statistics, agenda and web links notes.

 Name and colors can be changed.